 Publication Date: July 16, 2012

-In Deep Down: A Jack Reacher Story, Jack Reacher is called to Washington to go undercover.
+In Deep Down by Lee Child, Jack Reacher is called to Washington to go undercover.
 He’s told that there’s a risk to the mission, which is all about talking over drinks and finding out which of the four women is leaking weapons secrets to a foreign government.

 One of the great virtues of a short story is to leave the reader wanting more.
 I did not want more of this story when it was done.
 It was not compelling and to my mind, we didn’t learn anything more about Reacher except when he was in the service, he wasn’t as driven as the man we see in the books.
 This story overall felt like it was something Child had to do that he wasn’t feeling.

 All said this does not mean that I am not looking forward to the next Reacher novel, A Wanted Man: A Jack Reacher Novel, which is due to be released on September 11, 2012.
 As always, I will buy the novel on release day and expect to savor every literary bite.

 Read an excerpt and buy Deep Down by Lee Child on